parmentelat/nbhosting/fedora/installation.md

 Depending on the scope of your deployment, you will need

-* primarily as much memory as you can get; `nbhosting` uses docker to spawn one jupyter-powered container per tuple (student x course), so even if these are killed after a 15 minutes-ish amount of idle time, that may require substantial amount;
+* primarily as much memory as you can get; `nbhosting` spawns one jupyter-powered container per tuple (student x course), so even if these are killed after a 15 minutes-ish amount of idle time, that may require substantial amount;
-* in terms of disk space, 1 Tb will already lead you rather far, thanks to docker's imaging capabilities.
+* in terms of disk space, 1 Tb will already lead you rather far, thanks to COW imaging capabilities.

 ## SSL